Du4nG/SSG-2/content/posts/diaspora_2/index.md

 \
 *"H...huh ?"*
 \
-*"It's a binding contract, means you won't see me in the next three years."*, I hesitated.
+*"It's a binding contract, means you won't see me in the next three years."*.
 \
 *"No problem.
 I'll meet you there."*
 \